Ann Rutherford: Film career

 From 1937 until 1942, Rutherford portrayed Polly Benedict in the MGM Andy Hardy youth comedy film series starring Mickey Rooney.
 Her first film in this series was You're Only Young Once (1937) and the last was Andy Hardy's Double Life (1942).
 Rutherford's performances as Andy Hardy's sweet and patient girlfriend established her screen popularity.

 Rutherford also played Carol Lambert, comedian Red Skelton's screen girlfriend, for MGM in a series of mystery/comedies: Whistling in the Dark (1941), Whistling in Dixie (1942), and Whistling in Brooklyn (1943).

 In the early 1940s, Rutherford left MGM to freelance with different studios.
 During this period, she appeared in films such as Orchestra Wives (1942) with 20th Century Fox, Two O'Clock Courage (1945) with RKO Radio Pictures, and The Secret Life of Walter Mitty (1947), also with RKO.
 In 1950, Rutherford retired from films.
-Despite Mickey Rooney's pleas, she declined to as Polly Benedict in the final Andy Hardy film, Andy Hardy Comes Home (1958), stating that she didn't believe most people married their first sweethearts and that Andy Hardy becoming a judge was implausible.
+Despite Mickey Rooney's pleas, she declined to appear as Polly Benedict in the final Andy Hardy film, Andy Hardy Comes Home (1958), stating that she did not believe most people married their first sweethearts and that Andy Hardy becoming a judge was implausible.
 In 1972, Rutherford returned to MGM for a small part in They Only Kill Their Masters, the last major film to be shot on the MGM backlot before it was razed and sold to developers.
 Rutherford's final film appearance was a cameo role in Won Ton Ton, the Dog Who Saved Hollywood (1976).